jonathanquinterogiraldo/apply_digital_test/README.md

 POST http://localhost:3000/products/seed
 ```

-5. At this point having mock data stored, you will be able to perform searches using different filters such as brand, name, minPrice, maxPrice, stock, color, currency, sku, id
+5. At this point having mock data stored, you will be able to perform searches using different filters such as page, limit, brand, name, minPrice, maxPrice, stock, color, currency, sku, id

 ```bash
 GET http://localhost:3000/products